piriya33/CDC_Wordpress/wp-content/plugins/wp-user-avatar/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Fix: Fatel Error "Cannot use string offset as an array" resolved in PHP7.2.

 = 2.1.9 =
 * New: New filter 'wpua_default_alt_tag' added to modify default image alt tag And warning error resolved on stagging environment.